shughr/spacers/README.md

 For mapping on an overworld scale.
 See Torchbearer core rules.

 ####Civilian
-Civilians supply the machine of society.
+Civilians fuel the machine of society.
 They work the industries and services required for intergalactic life, fabricate supplies, and operate the moisture farms.

 ######_Civilian Factors:_
 _Work:_ service industry & supply chain, corporate work & industrial fabrication, computer & technical, farming & terraforming.

 _Necessities:_ laundry & domestic life, managing warpnet accounts, event planning, finding a job, opening a bank account.

 _Complaining:_ taxes & sports, spouses & weather, commute, foreigners, aliens.

 ####Clerk
-Clerks are stewards of administrative activities, bookeeping, and formal communications.*
-*Use Dealer to cash in and make deals, not Clerk.
+Clerks are stewards of crews, enterprises, corporations, starbases, and sectors.
+They are adept at recordkeeping and formal communications.
+Use Dealer to cash in and make deals, not Clerk.

 ######_Clerk Factors:_
-Logistics: Local, overworld; interplanetary, interstellar, intergalactic.
+_Logistics:_ Local, overworld; interplanetary, interstellar, intergalactic.

-Paperwork: invoice, contract, taxes
+_Paperwork:_ invoice, contract, taxes.

-Cataloguing: travel log, business log, research.
+_Cataloguing:_ travel log, business log, research.

-Contracts: work for hire, small enterprise, corporate
+_Contracts:_ work for hire, small enterprise, corporate.

-For: one, party, small enterprise, large enterprise, people group, national, planetary.
+_For:_ one, party, small enterprise, large enterprise, national, planetary, cluster.

-Email: personal, to accountant, to slumlord, to CEO
+_Email:_ personal, to accountant, to slumlord, to CEO, to government official, to world leader.

-###Commander -
+####Commander
 Leader skills.
 Mostly for conflicts.

-###Controller -
+See torchbearer core rules.

+####Controller
 For augmentation rolls for cyborgs.
 Kind of like Arcanist.
 Not sure if we will do this but if we do, this is the space to describe whatever skill operates augs.

-###Cook -
+###Cook
-everybody gotta eat (except for synths. scum. ::spits::):
+Everybody gotta eat (except for synths. scum. ::spits::).

+######_Factors for Cook:
-Table for: 1, 4, large group, mess hall
+_Table for:_ 1, 4, large group, mess hall

-From: fresh food, preserves, MREs., Spoiled food.
+_From:_ fresh food, preserves, MREs., Spoiled food.

-Use survivalist to make potable water, not cook!
+*Use survivalist to make potable water, not cook!

-###Criminal -
+####Criminal
-was thinking of replacing this with the word "smuggler" but smuggler shouls be an archetype, not a skill.
+Was thinking of replacing this with the word "smuggler" but smuggler shouls be an archetype, not a skill.
 Anyway, this is for disguise, lock picking, prying, breaking, and concealing.

-###Dealer:
+Should this include nefarious hacking and things like shorting out electronic locking mechanisms, hijacking vehicles, etc., or will that be the realm of technician?

+####Dealer:
-used to cash in, profit, secure deals, secure supplies, or appraise.
+Used to cash in, profit, secure deals, secure supplies, or appraise.
 Test Resources separately when purchasing.

-###Engineer -
+####Engineer -
 all things shippy and equipmenty.
 Create plans: reverse engineer, jury rigging, simple EQ, complex EQ, Ship
 Repair: